-HEAL 100 Orientation to Health-Related Professions (Non-credit) NOTE: This course is offered in fall semesters only.
-BIOLOGY SECONDARY EDUCATION TEACHING PROGRAM (UBIT): Students who plan to teach at the middle school or high school level will fulfill the Commonwealth's requirements for secondary education certification in biology by completing a program similar to the general biology concentration.
+HEAL 100 Orientation to Health-Related Professions (Non-credit) BIOLOGY SECONDARY EDUCATION TEACHING PROGRAM (UBIT): Students who plan to teach at the high school level will fulfill the Commonwealth's requirements for secondary education certification in biology by completing a program similar to the general biology concentration.
 Students must also declare and complete the requirements for a Secondary Education Minor (see Education Department section of the catalog).
-Students must take the following additional courses: BIOL 235/235L Principles of Human Biology with Lab or BIOL 241/241L Human Anatomy & Physiology I with Lab and BIOL 242/242L Human Anatomy & Physiology II with Lab BIOL 248/248L Principles of Ecology with Lab PHSC 109 Introduction to Physical Science (for EEB Minor) or PHYS 201/201L Physics for Earth and Life Scientists with Lab (for SEB Minor) One (1) of the following courses relating to plants: BIOL 203 Plants and Society BIOL 251/251L Vascular Plant Taxonomy with Lab BIOL 255/255L Plant Physiology with Lab Recommended Courses:
+Students must take the following additional courses: BIOL 235/235L Principles of Human Biology with Lab or BIOL 241/241L Human Anatomy & Physiology I with Lab and BIOL 242/242L Human Anatomy & Physiology II with Lab BIOL 248/248L Principles of Ecology with Lab PHYS 201/201L Physics for Earth and Life Scientists with Lab One (1) of the following courses relating to plants: BIOL 203 Plants and Society BIOL 251/251L Vascular Plant Taxonomy with Lab BIOL 255/255L Plant Physiology with Lab Recommended Courses: